-If you want to learn about the new prostate cancer test with 94% accuracy, you’ve come to the right place.
+If you’re interested in learning about a new prostate cancer test with high accuracy, you’ve come to the right place.

 A PSA blood test has long been at the forefront of detecting prostate cancer.